johncobb/catm1_bg96/README.md

 ```

 ### I cannot get my modem to register
 Well join the club.
 When I first set out to configure this and other modems that are Cat-M1 and NB-IoT they would not connect to the network.
 You have to set the network fallback technologies via the network scan parameter.
-This will allow the network to fallback to GSM in the event Cat-M1 or NB-IoT are not activated in your area.
+This allows the network to fallback to GSM in the event Cat-M1 or NB-IoT are not active in your area.
 The command that worked for me is listed below.

 ```console
 # 01 NB-IoT